Can I Make a Medical Negligence Claim for a Misdiagnosis?

 The misdiagnosis must have caused you harm.

 ‘Harm’ can mean a physical injury or illness, but can also refer to a negative outcome.
-For example, you may have a Medical Negligence claim if another treatment would have had a better result or an earlier diagnosis would have impacted your life expectancy.
+For example, you may have a medical negligence claim if another treatment would have had a better result or an earlier diagnosis would have impacted your life expectancy.
 On the other hand, if a proper diagnosis would not have led to a better outcome, it may be difficult to prove negligence.

 Additionally, mental illnesses that result from misdiagnosis can be considered ‘harm’.
 This can include anxiety, depression, Post-Traumatic Stress Disorder (PTSD) or emotional distress.

-Examples of negligent misdiagnosis
+Examples of medical misdiagnosis claims

-Some common examples of negligent misdiagnosis are:
+Some common examples of medical misdiagnosis are:

-• Incorrect cancer diagnosis (if the condition is non-cancerous)
+• Incorrect cancer diagnosis (if the condition is non-cancerous).

-• Failure to diagnose early cancer symptoms
+• Failure to diagnose early cancer symptoms.

-• Failure to refer the patient to a specialist
+• Failure to refer the patient to a specialist.

-• Inadequate follow-up after treatment or an appointment
+• Inadequate follow-up after treatment or an appointment.

 • Failure to diagnose a stroke or heart attack.

-However, it’s important to remember that not all misdiagnoses qualify as Medical Negligence.
+However, it’s important to remember that not all misdiagnoses qualify as medical negligence.

 Examples of non-negligent misdiagnosis